 - What paperwork should we have prepared in advance?
 A copy of the will can help document Mary’s legal authority to decide John’s burial arrangements.
 The will may need to go through probate in Mary’s home state before a foreign country recognizes it.
 John should also consider naming a power of attorney and completing healthcare directives.

 - What happens to John’s personal effects until Mary can establish herself as next-of-kin and legal representative?
 A U.S. consular officer has statutory responsibility for the personal estate of a U.S. citizen who dies abroad, with no representative in that country.
 The U.S. consular officer follows local law and takes possession and prepares an inventory of all personal effects.
 Then the instructions of the next-of-kin or legal representative are followed.

 Having answers to these questions before traveling can help you feel more secure that there is help available if your loved one has an emergency while traveling.
 John has met with his estate planning attorney to ensure that he has his revocable living trust, power of attorney, healthcare directives, passports, and will all up-to-date.
 He made copies for Mary, and she has the contact information for his attorney.

 John has the option of purchasing traveling insurance to help with unexpected costs.
 He can provide Mary with a copy of the policy and the contact information for the places he is staying, contacts in the foreign country, and the local U.S. consulate office.

-If you are planning an overseas trip, we can work with you to review your existing estate planning documents and create any new ones that you might need, for more information, contact us today.
+If you are planning an overseas trip, we can work with you to review your existing estate planning documents and create any new ones that you might need.

 Reference: U.S. Department of State-Bureau of Consular Affairs. (n.d.).
 Death Abroad.
 Retrieved from travel.state.gov/content/travel/en/international-travel/while-abroad/death-abroad1.html